 Shopify Vs WooCommerce: Customer Support

 With WooCommerce being a free platform, users are pretty much left on their own to find their way around.
 However, a vibrant WordPress community is available to rescue the day on various forums.
-Many enthusiastic developers will be happy to assist you clear bugs without charging a fee.
+Many enthusiastic developers will be happy to assist you in clearing bugs without charging a fee.

 Where can I find the best support?

 Shopify wins this one hands-down.
-Its top-rated customer support gives you the reassurance there’s someone you can run to with your issues and glitches.
-Although WooCommerce isn’t far behind, as you can still get most of the assistance you need at the Helpdesk, it’s nothing like the one-on-one customer support you get with Shopify.
+Its customer support gives you the reassurance there’s someone you can run to with your issues and glitches.
+Although WooCommerce isn’t far behind, as you can still get most of the assistance you need at the Helpdesk, there’s nothing like the one-on-one customer service you get with Shopify.

 Shopify Vs WooCommerce: SEO & Tracking